Fire Safety and Decoration Policies

 or any object behind doors that will prevent them from opening all the way.

-- Trash and/or boxes are not to be placed in the hallways, stairwells, or
+- Trash, recycle bins and boxes are not to be placed in the hallways, stairwells, or

 lounge areas.
 Trash must be disposed of immediately.

-- No shoes, clothing, gym bags, furniture, etc. blocking egress.
+- No shoes, clothing, gym bags, boxes, furniture, etc. blocking egress.

 - No storage on stairwell landings or under stairwells.

-- No occupant or visitor will be allowed to kindle any type of fire
+- No occupant or visitor may light or kindle any type of fire

-within the residence area other than a match or lighter for the
+within the residence area other than in fireplaces on the Lawn

-- Prior to fireplace use, residents must attend fireplace training.
+- Prior to fireplace use, Lawn and Range residents must attend fireplace training.

 Training dates and times will be distributed through resident